deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Description**: In practice the Fock exchange matrix is sparse, and using Cauchy-Schwartz inequality, we can find an upper bound of each matrix element before carrying out explicit evaluations.
 Those that are smaller than exx_cauchy_threshold will be truncated.
 The larger the threshold is, the faster the calculation and the lower the accuracy.
 A relatively safe choice of the value is 1e-7.
 - **Default**: 1E-7

-### exx_cauchy_grad_threshold
+### exx_cauchy_force_threshold

 - **Type**: Real
+- **Description**: In practice the Fock exchange matrix in force is sparse, and using Cauchy-Schwartz inequality, we can find an upper bound of each matrix element before carrying out explicit evaluations.
+Those that are smaller than exx_cauchy_force_threshold will be truncated.
+The larger the threshold is, the faster the calculation and the lower the accuracy.
+A relatively safe choice of the value is 1e-7.
+- **Default**: 1E-7

+### exx_cauchy_stress_threshold

+- **Type**: Real
-- **Description**: In practice the Fock exchange matrix in force and stress is sparse, and using Cauchy-Schwartz inequality, we can find an upper bound of each matrix element before carrying out explicit evaluations.
-Those that are smaller than exx_cauchy_grad_threshold will be truncated.
+- **Description**: In practice the Fock exchange matrix in stress is sparse, and using Cauchy-Schwartz inequality, we can find an upper bound of each matrix element before carrying out explicit evaluations.
+Those that are smaller than exx_cauchy_stress_threshold will be truncated.
 The larger the threshold is, the faster the calculation and the lower the accuracy.
 A relatively safe choice of the value is 1e-7.
 - **Default**: 1E-7

 ### exx_ccp_threshold